US President's son Hunter Biden convicted in firearms case - www.lokmattimes.com

 Washington, June 11 A US jury on Tuesday found Hunter Biden, the son of US President Joe Biden, ...

-Washington, June 11 A US jury on Tuesday found Hunter Biden, the son of US President Joe Biden, guilty of all three crimes he was charged related to firearms possession.
+Washington, June 11 A US jury on Tuesday found Hunter Biden, the son of US President Joe Biden, guilty of all three crimes he was charged with in relation to a firearms case.

 Biden faces a maximum punishment of 25 years but is more likely to get away with much less being a first-time offender.